LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/intro-time-series-reg.md

 ### 4.1 Consequence

-Serial correlation does not affect unbiasedness or consistency, but it does make the standard errors of OLS estimates and other test statistics invalid, thereby rendering various statistical tests unreliable.
+Serial correlation **does not affect unbiasedness or consistency**, but it does make the standard errors of OLS estimates and other test statistics invalid, thereby rendering various statistical tests unreliable.
 As for R-squared, if time series data is stationary and weakly dependent, even in the presence of serial correlation, R-squared remains useful.

 **Example: AR(1) model**